Sachin19/seq2seq-con/README.md

 > [Von Mises-Fisher Loss for Training Sequence to Sequence Models with Continuous Outputs](https://arxiv.org/pdf/1812.04616.pdf) _Sachin Kumar_ and _Yulia Tsvetkov_

 UPDATE: A new version of this code compatible with Pytorch >= 1.4 and Python >= 3.6 is available in [this](https://github.com/Sachin19/seq2seq-con/tree/onmt-transformers) branch.
-It will soon be merged with this repository.
+It will soon be merged with master.

 # Dependencies